-One of the things I often help clients with is to setup Active Directory Forest Trusts.
+One of the things I have helped clients with is to setup Active Directory Forest Trusts.
 If the trust can be setup as “Forest trust”, “Two-way”, “Forest-wide auth”, “conditional forward for DNS”, “no firewall” anyone can manage to setup a forest trust.
 In reality though it rarely is that simple.
 Recently I was asked to setup a trust in a more complex scenario.

 - Forest trust